bcgsc/peekseq/README.md

 ## License <a name=license></a>

-Unikseq Copyright (c) 2020-2023 British Columbia Cancer Agency Branch.
+cpkseq Copyright (c) 2020-2023 British Columbia Cancer Agency Branch.
 All rights reserved.

-Unikseq is released under the GNU General Public License v3
+cpkseq is released under the GNU General Public License v3

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by